akirakianna/senti-red/README.md

 SentiRed is an application which uses machine learning/natural language analysis to track a user's sentiment score based on what they are reading and creates a dynamic Emotional UI from this.

-[REWORD] Our final concept came from an amalgamation of our ideas.
+Our final concept came from an amalgamation of our ideas.
 I had been researching Emotional UI and was keen to incorporate it.
 Alex wanted to implement the Google Cloud Natural Language API, as he had been reasearching news algorithms and how they trigger an emotional response.

 You can find our project online [here](https://senti-red.herokuapp.com/#/).